alvesmatheus/clow-cards/README.md

 - Get the *Card of the Day* using the Clow deck.
 - Get card readings (*cartomancy*) using the Clow deck.
 - Add personal comments to the given readings.
-- Visualize the previous readings and its details.
+- Visualize the previous readings and their details.

 ## Installation and Usage